Tetrakis(triphenylphosphine)platinum(0): Structure and behavior

-Synthesis and reactions
+Synthesis

 The complex is typically prepared in one-pot reaction from potassium tetrachloroplatinate(II).
 Reduction of this platinum(II) species with alkaline ethanol in the presence of excess triphenylphosphine affords the product as a precipitate.
 The reaction occurs in two distinct steps.
 In the first step, PtCl_{2}(PPh_{3})_{2} is generated.
 In the second step, this platinum(II) complex is reduced.
 The overall synthesis can be summarized as: